Erato: Flash Fiction

 The end of the horn is rounded, so penetration feels easy with a little lube, even if it’s not particularly awesome lube, haha.
 And the particular increase in circumference is nearly perfect.
 I don’t need to be warmed up at all, and the narrower tip doesn’t bother my cervix.
 Again, near perfection.

-But I think a custom size would be better up my all.
-The length — 10 inches — isn’t really necessarily, and I don’t feel especially full when the toy hits my cervix.
+But I think a custom size would be better up my alley.
+The length — 10 inches — isn’t really necessary, and I don’t feel especially full when the toy hits my cervix.
 If this were maybe 3″ shorter, I would absolutely adore it.
 It would still not be the toy for size queens, but I’d be able to appreciate the 2.75-inch circumference near the base in a way that I just can’t now.

 Still, I can use the dildo, get it right where I want it (thanks to the flexibility), press it right against my G-spot (thanks to the firmness) and hold it in place until I squirt.
 It’s made me squirt nearly immediately.
 Like 10 seconds or less.
 It doesn’t take much to make me squirt, but this is still impressive.
-A second ejaculation following needing less than half that time.
+A second ejaculation followed, needing less than half that time.

 But if it only takes fifteen seconds, what else do I do it with it, you know?
 Fortunately, I do find the unicorn dildo to be quite enjoyable while stroking.
 The twisted texture seems too subtle to notice, but I can feel the waves in a way that’s in no way objectionable.
 Split Peaches makes dildos with much more texture if that’s up your alley, however.